RutledgePaulV/q-builders/README.md

 }
 ```

-5) Use the custom property in your query builders, and use your visitor when you build the query into the representation.
+4) Use the custom property in your query builders
 ```java

 public class AdvancedPersonQuery extends QBuilder<AdvancedPersonQuery> {